Huntington's Disease

 Huntington's Disease: What Is, Causes, Symptoms, Treatment, and Prognosis

-Difficulties With Multitasking
+Difficulties with Multitasking

 Multitasking is the ability to perform several activities at the same time and perform them at an appropriate level.
 People who do not have a neurological disorder may also have difficulties multitasking.
 However, for people with HD, cognitive impairment significantly limits the performance of tasks and responsibilities, especially over time as the disease progresses.